-We are Rights Respecting Level 2.
+Our school has been awarded Rights Respecting Schools Gold level.
 We are delighted that our school has been recognised for establishing an environment where pupil voice is paramount to the children's learning and running of our school.
-Please take the time to read our RRS level 2 report, which we are extremely proud of.
+We ensure that the United Nation's Convention on the Rights of a Child supports all that we do in school.

 Article 12 ‘You have the right to give your opinion, and for adults to listen and take it seriously’

 The United Nations Convention on the Rights of the Child

 Democracy in action

 School Councils are democracy in action; the Pupil Voice group at Chickerell Primary Academy consists of representatives from Year 2 to Year 6.
 Our Reception classes learn about democracy through their Early Years Foundation Stage curriculum and contribute ideas for the School Council to discuss.
 Year One learn about democracy through their Jigsaw PSHE lessons.
 The Pupil Voice group meets regularly to express views on behalf of their classes and to make decisions.